Amrik19/Monogame-Spritesheet-Instancing/README.md

 Using a single 4K sprite sheet and random positions:
 - SpriteBatch can draw 500 rectangles from the sprite sheet in approximately 1.2 ms.
 - SpriteSheet Instancing can draw 42,000 rectangles from the same sprite sheet in about 1.2 ms.

 ---
 ## The SpriteSheet Instancing class uses following Methods
 **- Begin()**
    - Similar to MonoGame's SpriteBatch, this method collects instances into an array.
    - These instances are later sent to the graphics card using a (Vertex) Instancing Buffer for efficient rendering.
    - Includes an overload for changing the texture.
+   - Begin(Texture2D, Matrix, Blendstate, Samplestate, DepthStencilState, Rasterstate)

 **- Draw()**
+   - Positions the sprite(rectangle) at its center by default.
    - Offers various overloads.
-   - Positions the sprite(rectangle) at its center by default.
+   - Draw(Vector2 position, Rectangle, rotation, Vector2 scale, Color)

 **- DrawTopLeft()**
+   - Positions the sprite(rectangle) with the top-left corner as the origin.
    - Offers various overloads.
-   - Positions the sprite(rectangle) with the top-left corner as the origin.
+   - DrawTopLeft(Vector2 position, Rectangle, Vector2 scale, Color)

 **- End()**
    - Sends the collected instances to the graphics card using a (Vertex) Instancing Buffer.